Koredotcom/docs/docs/xo/how-tos/build-a-travel-planning-assistant/deploy-the-assistant/web-sdk-tutorial.md

 2. Hover over **Travel Planning Sample**, and then click **Install**.
 3. The _Travel Planning Sample installed successfully_ message is displayed and the Sample Virtual Assistant is added to your **Bots** left-hand navigation menu.

 In this next section, you will define the Web/Mobile Client channel for the Travel Planning Sample Virtual Assistant by creating a new client app and defining channel settings.
-Click <a href="https://developer.kore.ai/docs/bots/channel-enablement/adding-the-webmobile-client-channel/" target="_blank">here</a> for a detailed explanation of the steps.
+Click <a href="https://developer.kore.ai/docs/bots/channel-enablement/adding-the-webmobile-client-channel/" target="_blank">here</a> for a detailed explanation of the steps given below:

 1. On the XO Platform top menu, select the **Build** tab.
 2. From the left menu, click **Integrations** > **BotKit**.